 Fashion-conscious women turning their backs on the wasteful throwaway culture engendered by cheap, fast fashion retailers may be turning to rental as a way of changing up their everyday looks.
-Market analyst Mintel found 57% of UK fashion shoppers trying to shop more sustainably in August 2019 than they did a year ago, More than half have also either rented clothing or are considering doing so.
+Market analyst Mintel found 57% of UK fashion shoppers trying to shop more sustainably.
+More than half have also either rented clothing or are considering doing so.

 The millennial generation, which values access over ownership, is generally more open to the idea of sharing than previous generations, but it’s not just mid-30s who are using HURR.
 “We have lenders over 55 who have built up amazing wardrobes over the years,” Prew says.
 “What’s nice is we now have an older generation effectively renting out their wardrobes to the younger generation.”